 One of the nice things about University Place is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The population of University Place is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.57% of adults in University Place have a bachelor's degree or even advanced degree.
+The citizens of University Place are very well educated compared to the average community in the nation: 38.57% of adults in University Place have a bachelor's degree or even advanced degree.

 The per capita income in University Place in 2010 was $35,257, which is upper middle income relative to Washington, and wealthy relative to the rest of the US.
 This equates to an annual income of $141,028 for a family of four.
 However, University Place contains both very wealthy and poor people as well.

 University Place is an extremely ethnically-diverse city.
 The people who call University Place home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of University Place residents report their race to be White, followed by Asian.
 Important ancestries of people in University Place include German, English, Irish, Norwegian, and Swedish.